vkris83/HiFi_ESD_PC/README.md

 The repository also contains a PPT file (PC_Demonstration_Manual.pptx), which will walk through the various aspects of the code, the data required, the I/O aspects and the way one could use it.

-The basic PC code has come down through many students to us, upon which the high-fidelity energy storage dispatch model was developed and used for many analysis.
+The basic MATLAB code for PC has come down through many students to us, upon which the high-fidelity energy storage dispatch model was developed and used for many analysis.
+Tomlab optimization environment is used to perform the CPLEX based MILP (Unit Committment) and LP (Economic Dispatch) optimization in Matlab.
 The model development and the consequent analysis studies are all documented in the various publications below.

 References: